 Dental insurance usually covers deep cleaning and surgical procedures that are considered medically necessary but not those done for cosmetic reasons.
 However, if the gum surgery is considered a medical procedure, some of the costs may be covered by standard health insurance.

-Gums can recede or grow over the teeth due to diseases such as gingivitis or periodontitis, reactions to prescription medications (some cause gum growth) or other factors like poor nutrition or dental hygiene.
+Gums can recede or grow over the teeth due to diseases such as gingivitis and periodontitis, gums may also react to prescription medications (some cause gum growth) or other factors like poor nutrition or dental hygiene.
 If a non-surgical treatment like the deep teeth cleaning known as scaling and root planing doesn't solve the problem, laser surgical procedures may be needed.

 If the gums have overgrown the teeth, creating an uneven or "gummy" appearance, gum contouring can cost $50-$350 to remove and reshape the gum around a single tooth.
 Because the problem is not usually limited to the area around one tooth, costs for reshaping multiple front teeth are typically $1,000-$3,000.